Dental Implants – San Antonio, TX

 Dentures are notoriously uncomfortable.
-Slipping, rubbing, and difficulty chewing are all concerns patients with traditional dentures have to deal with.
-For some patients, using a denture adhesive is effective to improve the stability of the denture, but even the most well fitted traditional dentures can only restore about 20% of chewing ability.
-If you want to improve the stability of your denture, dental implants may be a good option.
-They improve the stability of prosthetics, and implant supported dentures renew 70% or more of chewing ability.
-That means denture wearers can eat a more varied diet and avoid discomfort often associated with traditional denture wear.
+Even the most well-fitted traditional dentures can only restore about 20 percent of chewing ability.
+Implant-supported dentures, on the other hand, renew 70 percent or more of chewing ability.
+That means denture wearers can eat a more varied diet and avoid the discomfort often associated with traditional denture wear.

 Are Implants the Best Way to Replace a Missing Tooth?

-Not for every patient.
 No treatment is right for everyone.
-However, many dentists do consider dental implant supported tooth replacement to be the gold standard in care.
-Before we recommend implant supported tooth replacement, you will visit our team for a tooth replacement consultation.
-We’ll examine your smile, review your oral and overall health history, discuss any past surgical experiences, and work with you to determine whether or not dental implants are good option for you.
-If you decide to move forward with dental implants, you will experience a number of benefits including:
+However, many dentists do consider implant-supported tooth replacement to be the gold standard in care.
+Before we recommend this treatment for you, we’ll perform a thorough evaluation of your oral health and overall health.
+We’ll work with you to determine whether dental implants are good option for your unique circumstances.